-The Detention Center's total revenues in 2014 showed a positive variance of \$338,095 when compared to the budget amount.
-Expenditures actually incurred were \$420,927 less than the budgeted amount with the significant portion of that variance shown in prisoner related charges.
-Prisoner related charges have always represented the major portion of budgeted expenditures and continue to decrease due to a cooperative agreement with the Lincoln Parish Sheriff Office that went into effect mid-year 2013.
+The Detention Center's total revenues in 2015 showed a positive variance of \$260,670 when compared to the budget amount.
+Expenditures actually incurred were \$12,752 more than the budgeted amount.
+Prisoner related charges have always represented the major portion of budgeted expenditures and have continued to decrease due to a cooperative agreement with the Lincoln Parish Sheriff Office that went into effect mid-year 2013.